Reflections on 40 years of China sourcing

 Moreover, most of China’s exporters are no longer state enterprises but are instead private companies.
-This has changed the dynamics of China supply chain management.
-China is no longer “China Inc.,” a monolithic single-state entity run by Foreign Trade Corporations.
+This has changed the dynamics of the China supply chain.
+China is no longer “China Inc.,” a monolithic single state entity run by Foreign Trade Corporations.
 It has become, instead, a complex and uneven amalgam of private enterprises driven by profit and supported by a young system of laws and regulations.

 And yet, in 40 years of China sourcing, the simple, the obvious and the essential has remained constant: people.

 At one end of the supply chain you have the buyers.
 They have changed over time of course, but in the early days only the savvy, the experienced “Far-East” buyers dared to venture into China.
 Today the field is broader: buyers include the entrepreneurs trying to develop new ideas, the small business owners struggling to maintain an edge in a changing marketplace, the corporate purchasing manager who seeks efficiency and excellence.

 On the other end you have the suppliers.
 Today they are the owners of factories who have invested in real estate and machinery, and also those of trading companies who specialize in certain product categories, etc.